PaNOSC-ViNYL/ase/doc/ase/visualize.rst

 This provides an interface to various visualization tools, such as :mod:`ase.gui`, :mod:`ase.visualize.vtk <vtk>`, RasMol_, VMD_, VTK_,
 gOpenMol_, or Avogadro_.
-The default viewer is the ase.gui, described in the :mod:`gui` module.
+The default viewer is the ase.gui, described in the :mod:`ase.gui` module.
 The simplest invocation is:

 >>> from ase import view
 >>> view(atoms)